ChinaKnowledge.de -

 Nov 30, 2012 © Ulrich Theobald

 The Lingqijing makes use of twelve chips similar to chess pieces that are inscribed with the characters "upper", "middle", and "lower", each character written on four chips.
-In the beginning of the divination ceremony, incense is burnt and incantations sung, then the diviner throws the inscribed chips and interprets the position of the twelve pieces and the characters as one of 124 hexagrams.
+At the beginning of the divination ceremony, incense is burnt and incantations are sung, then the diviner throws the inscribed chips and interprets the position of the twelve pieces and the characters as one of 124 hexagrams.
 For each hexagram, the particular text is read and then interpreted according to the individual situation.
 The main text of the Lingqijing is written in four-syllable rhymes.
 Compared to the famous divination classic Yijing 易經 "Book of Changes", the text to the hexagrams in the Lingqijing is rather short and easy to understand.

 The Lingqijing was commented on by Yan Youming 顏幼明, He Chengtian 何承天 (370-447), Li Yuan 李遠, Chen Shikai 陳師凱 and Li Jin 李進, but most of these commentaries are lost.
 The most widespread commentary is that of the Ming-period 明 (1368-1644) scholar Liu Ji 劉基 (1311-1375).